 Norway NSM ICT security baseline principles

-Part of the Security Controls MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Security Controls server.

 AI agents call norway_nsm to retrieve information from Security Controls without modifying any data.
 This is common in research, monitoring, and reporting workflows where the agent needs context before taking action.
 Because read operations don't change state, they are generally safe to allow without restrictions -- but you may still want rate limits to control API costs.